 Jonathan Turley laid it out really well in his opening remarks.

-You know, uh why are you racing here?
+You know, why are you racing here?

-We everybody has an opinion, Bill.
+Everybody has an opinion, Bill.

 He's the only one that has any relevant testimony that would be relevant in a real case with real admissible evidence.

-What did Sonlin say?
+What did Sandlin say?

-I I asked the president, well, what do you want to release the funds?
+I asked the president, well, what do you want to release the funds?

 I want nothing.

-I don't want to quid pro quo.
+I don't want a quid pro quo.

 Well, when did they make the announcement?

-He goes, What announcement?
+He goes, what announcement?

 The announcement that they're doing all the things the president is demanding.